 Accelerate Triage and Response

 Technology should make our jobs easier, our analyses more intuitive, and our incident response streamlined.
 Technology scales people, automatically connecting the dots of complex attacks, correlating to MITRE Engenuity ATT&CKⓇ tactics, techniques, and procedures.
-Triage and response procedures will benefit from AI that can recognize related events and consolidate alerts to provide global visibility and reduce alert fatigue.
-These features allow a cybersecurity team to focus on what matters most and reduce mean time to resolution (MTTR).
+Triage and response procedures will benefit from AI recognizing related events and consolidating alerts to provide global visibility and reduce alert fatigue.
+These features allow a cybersecurity team to focus on what matters most and reduce the mean time to resolution (MTTR).

 Flexible by Design